The most likely cause of this is your antivirus program. Try temporarily disabling it and see if it does the trick.

 calibre is pronounced as cal-i-ber not ca-li-bre.
 If you’re wondering, calibre is the British/commonwealth spelling for caliber.
 Being Indian, that’s the natural spelling for me.

 calibre embeds fonts in ebook files it creates.
-Ebook files support embedding only TrueType (.ttf) fonts.
-Most fonts on OS X systems are in .dfont format, thus they cannot be embedded. calibre shows only TrueType fonts found on your system.
-You can obtain many TrueType fonts on the web.
-Simply download the .ttf files and add them to the Library/Fonts directory in your home directory.
+Ebook files support embedding only TrueType and OpenType (.ttf and .otf) fonts.
+Most fonts on OS X systems are in .dfont format, thus they cannot be embedded. calibre shows only TrueType and OpenType fonts found on your system.
+You can obtain many such fonts on the web.
+Simply download the .ttf/.otf files and add them to the Library/Fonts directory in your home directory.

 There can be several causes for this: